-The globally unique high-tech platform munich_i is a joint project of automatica, Messe München and the Munich School of Robotics and Machine Intelligence (MSRM) at the Technical University of Munich (TUM).
+The globally unique high-tech platform munich_i is a joint project of automatica, Messe München and the Munich Institute of Robotics and the Machine Intelligence (MIRMI) at the Technical University of Munich (TUM).

-Together, we drive the debate on the benefits of technology as an aide of mankind in the areas of healthcare, work and mobility.
-At munich_i, we bring together what belongs together and makes a perfect combination—automatica as the driving force behind AI and robotics, and MSRM as Europe's leading deep tech forge.
+Together, we initiated the debate on the benefits of technology as an aide of humanity in the areas of work, health, mobility, and environment—and gave it the required space and public exposure through munich_i.
+What belongs together and makes a perfect combination came together to continuously drive the discussion forward: automatica in its capacity as a driving force behind artificial intelligence (AI) and robotics, and MIRMI in its role as Europe's leading deep-tech forge—located in the international technology hub of Munich.

-As Europe’s leading research elite in the area of AI and robotics, the Munich School of Robotics and Machine Intelligence (MSRM) at the Technical University of Munich (TUM) develops innovative and sustainable technical solutions to overcome the great challenges of our time.
+As Europe’s leading research elite in the area of AI and robotics, the Munich Institute of Robotics and Machine Intelligence (MIRMI) at the Technical University of Munich (TUM) develops innovative and sustainable technical solutions to overcome the great challenges of our time.
 Some groundbreaking lighthouse projects have already emerged from research into the fundamentals of robotics, perception and artificial intelligence.
-MSRM sets benchmarks for responsible technology development and the subsequent adoption of these technologies by society – in interdisciplinary cooperation with distinguished experts from various fields.
+MIRMI sets benchmarks for responsible technology development and the subsequent adoption of these technologies by society – in interdisciplinary cooperation with distinguished experts from various fields.

-Director of the Institute for History and Ethics of Medicine, Chairwoman of the German Ethics Council, Director munich_i
+Director of the Institute for History and Ethics of Medicine, Director munich_i

 Prof. Dr. med.
 Alena Buyx’s fields of work range from questions of medical ethics in clinical practice to challenges posed by biotechnological innovation and medical research to ethical and justice issues in modern healthcare systems.
 She follows an interdisciplinary approach of "embedded ethics" and collaborates with practicing physicians and other colleagues from various disciplines.
 Her habilitation at the University of Münster (2013) was dedicated to the topics of ethics, history and theory of medicine.
 She has been a member of the German Ethics Council since 2016 and has been its chairperson since 2020.
 In 2019, she was appointed to the WHO Expert Advisory Committee on Developing Global Standards for Governance and Oversight of Human Genome Editing.
 Alena Buyx is also a fully qualified physician with additional degrees in philosophy and sociology.

-Director of MSRM and holder of the Chair for Robotics and System Intelligence, founder of FRANKA EMIKA GmbH, Director munich_i
+Director of MIRMI and holder of the Chair for Robotics and System Intelligence, founder of FRANKA EMIKA GmbH, Director munich_i

 Prof. Sami Haddadin is the Director of Munich School of Robotics and Machine Intelligence (MSRM) at the Technical University of Munich (TUM) and holder of the Chair for Robotics and System Intelligence.
 His research interests include intelligent robot design, robot learning, collective intelligence, human-robot interaction, non-linear control, real-time planning, optimal control, human neuromechanics, and robot safety.